hartwigmedical/hmftools/isofox/README.md

 #### A. Identify candidate chimeric junctions

 Any junction supported by at least one read with either a supplementary alignment or a spliced alignment which either links 2 known splice sites in different genes OR extends beyond the range of a single gene is treated as a candidate chimeric junction.
-For a list of known pathogenic fusions only, ISOFOX also searches for candidate locations without split alignments  supported only by discordant read pairs.
+For a list of known pathogenic fusions only, Isofox also searches for candidate locations without split alignments  supported only by discordant read pairs.

 The chimeric junction is oriented by the splice site type of the 2 breakends:  a location matching a donor splice site is set to be the 'up' breakend and a location matching the acceptor site is set to be the down breakend.
 If no splice site exists at either breakend, then the direction is infered by looking for canonical donor and acceptor sequences.

 #### B. Count support

-ISOFOX counts 3 categories all fragments supporting the break junction broken into 3 categories:
+Isofox counts 3 categories all fragments supporting the break junction broken into 3 categories:
 * Split - any fragment with a supplementary alignment or splice juction at the exact break junction
 * Realigned - any fragment that has both reads mapped on one end of the chimeric junction, without a supplementary but exactly matches the reference at the other side of the candidate junction and overlaps the breakpoint by at least 3 bases.
 If the overlapping bases are consistent with multiple candidate junctions they may be double counted.
 * Discordant pairs:  any fragment with 1 read mapped at either end of the chimeric junction in the appropriate orientation which cannot be classified as split or realigned and which with the chimeric junction implies a fragment length of <550 bases either unspliced or on a known transcript.
 If the discordant pairs are consistent with multiple junctions they may be double counted

 Isofox also determines the coverage at both breakends and the max anchor length on either side of the break junction (ie. the maximum number of distinct matched bases by any 1 junction supporting fragment on that side of the chimeric junction).
 An allelic frequency at each breakend is calculated as (split + realigned) / coverage.

 #### C. Filtering

-4 filters are applied in ISOFOX to remove likely artefacts from our chimeric junctions output.
+4 filters are applied in Isofox to remove likely artefacts from our chimeric junctions output.
 The filters are tiered such that we achieve maximum senstivity for fusions with highest prior likelihood whilst still containing.
 Known pathogenic fusion partners are given the highest sensitivity followed by known splice site to known splice site, follow by canonical splice pairings (GT-AG) and lastly any other non-canoncial splice pairing.

 The filters and thresholds per tier are as follows: